 Approximately 80-85% of all data is unstructured data consisting of keywords, emails, videos, web pages, and much more.
 Segmenting data was an early attempt to wrangle the tremendous amount of available data into a more manageable format in the initial days of the internet.
 However, it has significant limitations in recency, specificity, and quality.
 Now we have a better way.
 Unstructured data gives you the clearest insight into who your customers are, allowing you to achieve a much higher level of success with highly targeted programmatic ads.

-Shannon Allen is the VP of Sales for Federated Digital Solutions.
-She has over 23 years of experience in sales and marketing and over 15 years more specifically working in the digital world.
+Shannon Allen is the Chief Revenue Officer for Federated Digital Solutions.
+She has over 25 years of experience in sales and marketing and over 15 years more specifically working in the digital world.
 Her passion for digital marketing is what drives her to find the best digital solutions for clients as well as for FDS.
 Shannon believes that true marketing starts after the sale with strategic campaigns and detailed reporting to help all FDS clients with an ROI, so they see the value in digital marketing.